 Circuit board layout and stack-up for the LVDS serializer and deserializer devices should be designed to provide low-noise power to the device.
-Good layout practice will also separate high frequency or high-level inputs and outputs to minimize unwanted stray noise, feedback, and interference.
+Good layout practice will also separate high frequency or high-level inputs and outputs to minimize unwanted stray noise, feedback and interference.
 Power system performance may be greatly improved by using thin dielectrics (2 to 4 mil) for power / ground sandwiches.
-This arrangement uses the plane capacitance for the PCB power system and has low-inductance, which has proven effectiveness especially at high frequencies, and makes the value and placement of external bypass capacitors less critical.
+This arrangement utilizes the plane capacitance for the PCB power system and has low-inductance, which has proven effectiveness especially at high frequencies, and makes the value and placement of external bypass capacitors less critical.
 External bypass capacitors should include both RF ceramic and tantalum electrolytic types.
 RF capacitors may use values in the range of 0.01 μF to 10 μF.
 Tantalum capacitors may be in the 2.2-μF to 10-μF range.
 The voltage rating of the tantalum capacitors should be at least 5X the power supply voltage being used.

 Some devices provide separate power and ground pins for different portions of the circuit.
 This is done to isolate switching noise effects between different sections of the circuit.
 Separate planes on the PCB are typically not required.
 Pin Description tables typically provide guidance on which circuit blocks are connected to which power pin pairs.
 In some cases, an external filter many be used to provide clean power to sensitive circuits such as PLLs.
-For DS90UH949A-Q1, only one common ground plane is required to connect all device related ground pins.
+For DS90UB947-Q1, only one common ground plane is required to connect all device related ground pins.